Annette A. Aguilar

-Annette A. Aguilar (born June 28) is an American Nicaraguan percussionist, bandleader, and music educator.
-She is best known as the leader of the Latin and Brazilian jazz band Annette A. Aguilar & StringBeans, which has toured extensively in the United States and Africa.
-Aguilar is a former percussionist with The Grateful Dead.
-She is the founder of the annual Women in Latin Jazz Festival in New York, and is also a Latin Jazz Ambassador for the U.S. State Department.
+Annette A. Aguilar (born June 28, 1957) is an American Nicaraguan percussionist, bandleader, and music educator.
+She is best known as the leader of the Latin jazz-Brazilian jazz band Annette A. Aguilar & StringBeans, which has toured extensively in the United States and Africa.

+She is the founder of the annual Women in Latin Jazz Festival in New York City, and is also a Latin Jazz Ambassador for the U.S. State Department.

 Early life and education

 Born in San Francisco to Nicaraguan parents, Aguilar began playing the drums in sixth grade after seeing the Beatles on television.
 She started with drum set and hand percussion lessons at a summer workshop, and later took up the snare drum.
 In her teens, influenced by the San Francisco music scene, and especially Santana, she began to play Latin rock.
 By sixteen she was performing with well-known artists such as José Areas (formerly of Santana), Cal Tjader, and Sheila Escovedo ("Sheila E.").

 While an undergraduate studying classical music at San Francisco State University, she played for both a Latin-Brazilian jazz group and the Bay Area Women's Philharmonic.
 She earned a master's degree in music from the Manhattan School of Music and a master's degree in music education at the City University of New York.
 She also studied Latin music with Louis Bauzo at Boys Harbor Conservatory, and with Jerry Gonzalez.